hmem-workshop/hmem-workshop.github.io/index.md

 - Data structures for heterogeneous memory infrastructures
 - Abstractions and support for failure-atomicity in persistent memory
 - Use cases, early experiences and performance evaluations

+## Submissions

+This is a traditional-style workshop without formal proceedings.
+The authors of accepted submissions will give a talk at the workshop and participate in the closing discussion panel.
+Additionally, authors will be invited to (optionally) upload their submitted paper (PDF) to be shared on the workshop website.

+Submissions consist of papers using the [ACM proceedings template](https://www.acm.org/publications/proceedings-template).
+Submissions are limited to 8 pages, excluding the bibliography.
+Extra pages can be included in a clearly marked appendix (to be read at the discretion of the reviewers).
+Submitted papers should include author names (single-blind review).

+We also welcome submissions of papers that have been recently accepted/published at top-tier conferences/journals, provided the submission is adapted according to the format above.

+The submission link will be available soon.

+## Important dates

+- Submission deadline: August 11th, 2023
+- Notification of acceptance: September 12th, 2023
+- Camera-ready deadline: October 13th, 2023
+- Workshop: November (TBD), 2023

 ## Organization committee